 The Life Sciences Law Review: United Kingdom

 This chapter summarises the UK regimes governing medicines and medical devices.
-At the time of writing, the United Kingdom has left the European Union (EU) (Brexit) and the post-Brexit transitional period has come to an end, meaning that the UK is now no longer bound by any EU pharmaceutical or medical device laws.
+The United Kingdom has left the European Union (EU) (Brexit) and the post-Brexit transitional period has come to an end, meaning that the UK is now no longer bound by any EU pharmaceutical or medical device laws.
 The one exception is Northern Ireland.
-The Northern Ireland Protocol to the Withdrawal Agreement between EU and the UK aims to avoid a hard border between Northern Ireland and Ireland by keeping Northern Ireland within the EU single market for goods.
-Goods will flow to and from Northern Ireland, Ireland and the rest of the EU as they did while the UK was a member of the EU, without customs checks or tariffs.
+At the time of writing, the Northern Ireland Protocol to the Withdrawal Agreement between EU and the UK applies and it aims to avoid a hard border between Northern Ireland and Ireland by keeping Northern Ireland within the EU single market for goods.
+Goods flow to and from Northern Ireland, Ireland and the rest of the EU as they did while the UK was a member of the EU, without customs checks or tariffs.
 To achieve this, EU pharmaceutical and medical laws continue to apply to and in Northern Ireland, while Great Britain (the UK minus Northern Ireland) will be able to develop its own laws for these sectors.
+However, there are ongoing discussions between the UK and EU about the protocol (discussed further below).

-Medical devices are regulated by the Medical Device Regulations,5 which implement the three EU Medical Devices Directives6 into UK law.
-Importantly, the UK has indicated that it no longer intends to give effect to Regulation (EU) 2017/7457 on Medical Devices, and Regulation (EU) 2017/7468 on In Vitro Diagnostic Medical Devices, which both entered into force on 25 May 2017 and will apply as of 26 May 2021 and 26 May 2022, respectively.
-Although the Regulations will apply in Northern Ireland, this means that as of May 2021, Great Britain will already have begun to deviate from the EU's medical future device rules (see below).
+Medical devices are regulated by the Medical Device Regulations,4 which implement the three EU Medical Devices Directives5 into UK law.
+Importantly, the UK decided it would not give effect to Regulation (EU) 2017/7456 on Medical Devices, and Regulation (EU) 2017/7467 on In Vitro Diagnostic Medical Devices, although the Regulations will apply in Northern Ireland.

 The Medicines and Healthcare Products Regulatory Agency (MHRA), an executive agency of the Department of Health and Social Care, is the United Kingdom's national competent and enforcement authority for the regulation of both medicinal products and medical devices.
 However, the 'licensing authority' is responsible for the granting, renewal, variation, suspension and revocation of licences, authorisations, certificates and registrations under the Medicines Regulations.
 The licensing authority comprises either or both of the Secretary of State for Health and the Minister for Health, Social Services and Public Safety, acting on the advice of the MHRA.
 Likewise, the Secretary of State exercises certain powers under the Medical Devices Regulations.
 The 'enforcement authority' comprising relevant ministers is responsible for authorising inspectors and for bringing enforcement actions.